backplane-cloud/backplane-www/docs/quick-start.md

 );
 ```

+### Step 4 - Update Package.json

+Add `"type": "modules"` so the script can load ES modules.

+Add `"server": "node index.js"` to the scripts section.
+Be sure to separate with a `,`.

-### Step 4 - Launch Server
+### Step 5 - Launch Server

-You can launch the server by adding a script to your `package.json` e.g. `"server": "node index.js"`.

-Then, `npm run server` to start the server on localhost port 5001.
-Use `curl http://localhost:5001` to confirm server is running.
+`npm run server` to start the server on localhost port 5001.

+Use `curl http://localhost:8000` to confirm server is running.
+If successful you should see: `Backplane REST API Server is ready`.
 </TabItem>

 </Tabs>